cisagov/tic3.0/README.md

 Note: Historical TIC program documentation has been archived to the TIC page on [OMB MAX](https://community.max.gov/x/I4R_Ew).

-## Guidance Documents
+## Documents for Public Comment
-The following draft TIC guidance documents are sequential in nature and should be read in the following order to gain a complete understanding of the modernized initiative:
+The following documents are open for public comment.

 1. **Program Guidebook (Volume 1) –** Outlines the modernized TIC program and includes its historical context
 2. **Reference Architecture (Volume 2) –** Defines the concepts of the program to guide and constrain the diverse implementations of the security capabilities